sachinpatil-soc/30-Day-SOC-Analyst-Challenge-2025/🚀 Day#2: Introduction to Log Analysis .md

 Context: This command lists all local user accounts on the system.
 Attackers frequently use such enumeration techniques post-exploitation to gather information about potential targets or privilege escalation paths.

-🔍 Step 2: Detect the Log in Windows Event Viewer
+##b🔍 Step 2: Detect the Log in Windows Event Viewer

 After executing the PowerShell command, verify its logging in Event Viewer: